 Changes his software packages more often than his shirts.

-Manuel Casasola Merkle likes to dive deep into the ins & outs of contemporary CG research, burrying his desk under piles of Siggraph papers.
-An avid Cinema 4D user, Manuel keeps an open mind about tools and uses whatever it takes to get a job done, thus racking up quite diverse software skills such as VEX, Pyhton, Houdini, World Machine, Photo Scan, 3D Coat, Krita, Fusion or ZBrush.
-When he’s not pondering over the state of 3D software in general, he is partner and creative director of Munich based studio Aixsponza.
+Manuel Casasola Merkle likes to dive deep into the ins & outs of contemporary CG research, burying his desk under piles of scientific papers.
+An avid Houdini & Blender user, Manuel keeps an open mind about tools and uses whatever it takes to get a job done, thus racking up quite diverse software skills such as VEX, Python, Houdini, World Machine, Metashape, 3D Coat, Krita, Fusion or ZBrush.
+When he’s not pondering over the state of 3D software in general, he is teaching computer graphics at Nuremberg Tech where he is professor for CGI.
+Recently he’s diving into high quality asset creation for photorealistic computer graphics.

 Be it pixels, hardware, code or cameras – if it’s interesting, Moritz is gonna take it apart.
 And sometimes even reassemble it.
 In his spare time he likes to dabble with code and create generative artwork.
-He claims his early exposure to QBasic is no help at all when working in Houdini, Cinema 4D, Processing or Arduino.
+He claims his early exposure to QBasic is no help at all when working in Houdini, Blender, Processing or Arduino.
 But it might have been what started his fascination for the boundaries of code and art.
-When not wreaking havoc to any intriguing devices around him, he works as an Art Director at Aixsponza.
+When not wreaking havoc to any intriguing devices around him, he works as a freelance Technical and Art Director.
+His more recent areas of interest cover the use of scientific algorithms in generative design and the application of AI in creative fields.